 Most Fetuses Develop Hearing By Week 25

 The baby develops the structural forms of the ears fairly early on, specifically during the first 20 weeks in the womb.
 The neurosensory development of the ears and the auditory system begins after this.
-On an average, most fetuses develop a functional auditory system by week 25 of gestation.1

 Your fetus can hear your voice by 31 weeks of gestation.

 Research even suggests that fetuses can respond to tone frequencies of 500 Hz as early as 23 weeks into gestation.
 By 27 weeks, the range broadens to frequencies under 500 Hz.
 By 31 weeks when the baby is just 1.5 months from full term, it begins to respond to frequencies from 1,000 to 3,000 Hz as well.2 Human speech is typically in the 1,000 Hz to 5,000 Hz range, though music could hit higher pitches or go lower.3

 To test the effect of music on fetuses, one study tested their responses to a piece of classical music – a 5-minute

 - Fetuses as young as 28–32 weeks registered a rise in heart rate when music was played at louder decibels, within just 30 seconds of the music beginning to play.

 Fetus heart rate drops when music is played at lower decibels.
 This is a sign that it is paying attention to the music.